Gastroenterologists in Manchester, New Hampshire

 Call your doctor immediately if you have any of the following problems after your upper endoscopy:

-- A bloated and hard belly
+- Bloated and hard belly

 - Fever